Skip to main content

 Here are some common safety behaviours to look out for:

-Safety behaviours may provide relief of anxiety in the moment, but they can have lasting effects.
+Safety behaviours can provide some relief of anxiety in the moment, but they can have lasting effects.
 Kids and youth might struggle to make friends, feel misunderstood, miss out on opportunities to grow and increase their anxiety over time.

 In Waterloo Region, Front Door to Children and Youth Mental Health is a friendly starting point for families seeking help.
 They support children and youth up to age 18 with emotional, behavioural, and mental health challenges.
 Call Front Door at 519-749-2932 to book an appointment.